MSc in Cybersecurity

 - Internship Part 1 & Part 2**

 Specialisations will run subject to a minimum number of learners.
-Learners will be asked to choose their specialisation before programme commencement.
+Learners will be asked by National College of Ireland to choose their specialisation before programme commencement.

 **Students must notify the college in advance if they want to complete Internship.